WeikaiTan/Toronto-3D/README.md

 ---
 ## <a name="changelog"></a> Changelog

 * [2020-04-23] Uploaded newest version.
 Fixed some labelling errors.
+Major revision on cars.

-* [2020-03-22] Uploaded newest version
+* [2020-03-22] Uploaded newest version.